antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

 The result: <br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*LcCzSqTqifwAAAAAAAAAAABkARQnAQ' width='750' height='120' />

-### Adjust the Attributes
+### Adjust the Properties
-By writing the attributes into the data, we adjust the style and the label of the edges of '9-10' and '11-12'.
+By writing the properties into the data, we adjust the style and the label of the edges of '9-10' and '11-12'.
 ```javascript
 // Move the label of this edge
 {